code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

 ```

 ##

 ## [G-9] Unused internal state variable and lock modifier can be removed to save overall contract deployment cost

+### Saves ``25487 GAS``

 ``Unused internal state variable'' take up space in the contract's storage, which can increase the gas cost of deploying and calling the contract.
 If a state variable is never used, then it can be safely removed from the contract.
 ``Lock modifier`` can also increase the gas cost of calling a contract.
 Lock modifiers are used to prevent a contract from being called by an unauthorized address.
 However, if the contract is only ever called by a trusted address, then the lock modifier can be safely removed.
+The ``lock`` modifier not used through out the contract can be safely removed.

-### ``CoreRootRouter.sol``: After Removed unused code the deployment cost saved : ``25,487 GAS``
+### ``CoreRootRouter.sol``: After Removed unused code the deployment cost saved : ``25487 GAS``

 https://github.com/code-423n4/2023-05-maia/blob/54a45beb1428d85999da3f721f923cbf36ee3d35/src/ulysses-omnichain/CoreRootRouter.sol#L435-L443